Last updated 15 May 2025

 Compulsory third party insurance

 Compulsory third party (CTP) insurance is paid when a motor vehicle is registered.
-It covers the owner and driver of a vehicle for claims for damages for personal injuries arising out of motor vehicle accidents.
-If the car responsible for an accident is unregistered or cannot be identified, the Nominal Defendant of Queensland stands in the place of the CTP insurer.
+It covers the owner and driver of a vehicle ‘from being held financially responsible for damages if they injure someone in a motor vehicle accident.
+It also enables a person who is injured wholly or partly due to the actions of another driver to access medical treatment and rehabilitation support as well as receiving fair and timely compensation’ (Motor Accident Insurance Commission).
+If the car responsible for an accident is unregistered and uninsured (no CTP insurance) or cannot be identified, the Nominal Defendant of Queensland stands in the place of the CTP insurer.

-It is necessary to establish another person’s negligence caused a motor vehicle accident in order to succeed in a claim against the CTP insurer.
-Some CTP policies also include modest benefits for an injured driver if they are found to have caused the accident (driver-at-fault insurance).
+It is necessary to establish that another person’s negligence caused a motor vehicle accident in order to succeed in a claim against the CTP insurer.
+Whilst some CTP policies include modest benefits for an injured driver if they are found to have caused the accident (driver-at-fault insurance), the last of those policies was discontinued in 2023 .

 Comprehensive insurance

-Comprehensive insurance covers the owner and/or driver of a motor vehicle for property damage claims by other persons, and also covers the owner for damage to their own vehicle, regardless of who caused the accident.
+Comprehensive insurance covers the owner and/or driver of a motor vehicle for property damage claims by other persons.
+It also usually covers the owner for theft and damage to their own vehicle, regardless of who caused the accident.
 Some policies also provide cover for hospital and medical expenses, and pay a benefit if the owner is killed or seriously injured while driving the insured car (driver protection insurance).

 Third-party property insurance

-Third-party property insurance covers the owner or driver of a vehicle for damage to other persons’ property but not their own.
-Every owner of a motor vehicle should have at least this level of cover.
+Third-party property insurance provides cover to the owner or driver of a vehicle for damage to other persons’ property but not their own.
+Every owner of a motor vehicle should take out at least this level of cover.

 Losing the right to claim